ShawnDEvans/wappsnap/README.md

 # WappSnap

-WebSnapp is a handy web application screen shot utility.
+WappSnap is a handy web application screen shot utility.
 It can ingest Nessus/Nmap XML, flat text files, or a single URL on the command line.

 > **Note**